What Your Board Needs to Know About Individual Donations

 Planned gifts– According to Wikipedia, planned gifts are “several specific gift types that can be funded with cash, equity, or property.”
 Planned gifts have tax and estate implications that require the help of the donor’s advisors.
 Donors who give planned gifts have means, connection, and passion.

 Bequests– These gifts are the largest subset of planned gifts.
-They involve connection and passion — and to a lesser extent, means.
+They involve connection and passion — and, to a lesser extent, means.
 These gifts literally represent money that donors cannot take with them.
 Bequests represent excellent opportunities for people concerned about having enough for their own needs and family obligations but who want to support a nonprofit they love in a meaningful way.
 The average estate gift is $70,000.

-5. What are the benefits of individual donations?
-Besides money, individual donations offer ways to involve people meaningfully.
-When gathered, donors create a community that supports, uplifts, and promotes your mission.
+Individual donations offer ways to involve people meaningfully besides money.
+When gathered, donors create a community that supports, uplifts and promotes your mission.
 From the nonprofit culture’s viewpoint, individual donations represent the purest form of income.
-Individual donations reflect the presence of people who love your mission enough to invest their personal income.
+They reflect the presence of people who love your mission enough to invest their personal income.

 Finally, since all nonprofit income is founded on relationships, successful individual donation programs reflect excellent people and communication skills.
 They reflect the nonprofit’s ability to see the benefits the organization provides from an outsider’s viewpoint.

-6. What are the risks?
 Almost every nonprofit desires individual donations.
 Obtaining them, renewing them, and increasing their size requires disciplined work and frequent rejection.
 Since the best asks are face-to-face, the rejection may feel personal.
-Not surprisingly, most nonprofits express less interest in the rejections aspect of the process!
+Not surprisingly, most nonprofits express less interest in the rejection aspect of the process!
 Obtaining individual donations is part art, part science, and challenging.

 Nonprofits that succeed with individual donations grow more and more open and outwardly focused.
 For those who have not succeeded, creating a culture of philanthropy often represents a large cultural shift.
 Nonprofits that succeed adroitly balance donor and organization needs.
 The recent National Public Radio scandal highlights the dangers of being “too eager” to obtain money.
 High-net-worth donors can demand or suggest actions that get their recipient nonprofits “off track.”
 The impact can be subtle or dramatic.